 Tommy's friend Badger comes on the scene.
 Retro fiction.

 Friday night, Judy and Kenny decided to go to Minstrels nightclub in Barfield.
 Kenny knew the doormen from previous occasional visits to the club.
-He had once stepped in when one of the doormen was out of his depth with some drunken revellers; he saved the doormen from a beating and sent the drunks off with hurt pride as well as hurt bodies.
+He once stepped in when one of the doormen was out of his depth with some drunken revellers.
+He saved the doorman from a beating and sent the drunks off with hurt pride as well as hurt bodies.
 Judy also knew some people in the place and though she was always friendly with the doormen, her status heightened when she began turning up on Kenny's arm.
 They walked to the bar and waiting there as arranged was Tommy, who had a friend with him, and they all said their hello's.

 Kenny looked at him.
-"What, did your Mum spill some bleach on your head?"
+"Course I remember him.
+I remember asking him if his Mum spilt some bleach on his head?"

 Archie had a white streak in his brown hair starting at the crown and working out to two inches or so at his fringe.
-"No, I've always had it, there's a lack of pigment in that part for some reason."
+"It's always been there.
+There's a lack of pigment in that part for some reason."

 "A couple of kids at school used to call me Badger until I bashed them."

 "Okay, Badger it is and it's a better name than Archie anyway.
 As long as you don't try to bash me as well."

 Tommy had a worried look on his face as he glanced at Archie.

 Archie just gave a laugh.
 "Badger it is then.
 I've never liked the name Archie much anyway."

 "Right," Judy said.
 "Come on, Tommy, let's have a dance while these two get acquainted again."